eaglesky/system-design/MySystemDesignReview.md

 ### Database indexing.

 http://www.programmerinterview.com/index.php/database-sql/what-is-an-index/
-Typically database index is a datastructure like B+ tree(non-binary self-balancing tree).
+Typically database index is a data structure like B+ tree(non-binary self-balancing tree).
 Note that B+ tree is different from B tree.

 More details on indexing are explained in the book *Database System Concepts* by Abraham Silberschatz.

-Apart from that, B+ tree is more cache friendly than Hashtable, when processing a range query or the consecutive search keys are closed to each other.
-But for point query, using hashtable residing in memory is extremely faster than using other datastructures.
+Apart from that, B+ tree is more cache friendly than Hash table, when processing a range query or the consecutive search keys are closed to each other.
+But for point query, using hash table residing in memory is extremely faster than using other data structures.
 Like Redis, the time complexity is O(1+n/k) where n is the number of items and k the number of buckets (Redis ensures that n/k is small).
-When hashtable is stored on disk, the major overhead is reading the data into memory, and hashtable is not so much faster than B+ tree even for point query, which is why most of the RDMSs prefer B+ tree.
+When hash table is stored on disk, the major overhead is reading the data into memory, and hash table is not so much faster than B+ tree even for point query, which is why most of the RDMSs prefer B+ tree.

 http://stackoverflow.com/questions/15216897/how-does-redis-claim-o1-time-for-key-lookup